-- Do not connect a USB flash drive to your computer if you do not know where the drive came from.
+- Do not connect a USB (universal serial bus) flash drive to your computer if you do not know where the drive came from.
 If you receive a USB flash drive at a trade show or a non-reputable vendor, it could contain ransomware.

 At least once a month, if not more often, create a backup of any important files.
 While backing up your files doesn't prevent ransomware, it does allow you to restore your files if your computer is infected with ransomware and files are encrypted.
-Assuming the backup is also not corrupted.
+That is assuming the backup is also not corrupted.

 How to remove ransomware from your computer

 Depending on the level of infection on your computer and if you have an antivirus or anti-malware program installed, you can remove the ransomware.
 If you still have some access to your computer, follow the steps below.

 If the ransomware encrypts files on your computer, those files can remain encrypted even after removing the ransomware.

 - Open the antivirus or anti-malware program installed on your computer.